learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 'if(a(b)c(d(e(f)1)2)3)'
 ```

-**h)** Read about `POSIX` flag from https://pypi.org/project/regex/.
+**h)** Read about the `POSIX` flag from [https://pypi.org/project/regex/](https://pypi.org/project/regex/).
 Is the following code snippet showing the correct output?

 Yes.
-Leftmost longest match wins in `POSIX` implementations, so alternation order doesn't matter.
+Longest match wins in `POSIX` implementations.
+Alternation order comes into play only when the matching portions have the same length.

 ```ruby
 >>> words = 'plink incoming tint winter in caution sentient'